openvehicles/Open-Vehicle-Monitoring-System-3/vehicle/OVMS.V3/components/ovms_webserver/docs/index.rst

 The framework supports installing user content as pages or extensions to pages.
 To install an example:

+1. Tools → Editor
+2. Navigate to ``/store/`` and if ``/store/plugin`` doesn't exist use "New dir" to create it.
-1. Menu Config → Web Plugins
+3. Menu Config → Web Plugins
-2. Add plugin: type "Page", name e.g. "dev.metrics" (used as the file name in ``/store/plugin``)
+4. Add plugin: type "Page", name e.g. "dev.metrics" (used as the file name in ``/store/plugin``)
-3. Save → Edit
+5. Save → Edit
-4. Set page to e.g. "/usr/dev/metrics", label to e.g. "Dev: Metrics"
+6. Set page to e.g. "/usr/dev/metrics", label to e.g. "Dev: Metrics"
-5. Set the menu to e.g. "Tools" and auth to e.g. "None"
+7. Set the menu to e.g. "Tools" and auth to e.g. "None"
-6. Paste the page source into the content area
+8. Paste the page source into the content area
-7. Save → the page is now accessible in the "Tools" menu.
+9. Save → the page is now accessible in the "Tools" menu.

 Hint: use the standard editor (tools menu) in a second session to edit a plugin repeatedly during test / development.